vishutyagi0210/Linux101/readme.md

 - Contributing to `answers.md`
 - Making updates or improvements to the repository

-All contributions should be clean, well-formatted, and meaningful.
+All contributions should be:
+- Clean
+- Well-formatted
+- Meaningful
+- Easy to understand

 ---